ybillchen/prj_plotter/README.md

 Projection plotter for particle-based simulations using quadtree.
 The core implementation of quadtree is written in C++ for better computational performance.

-The code is open source under a [MIT License](LICENSE), which allows you to redistribute and modify the code with moderate limitations.
+The code is open source under an [MIT License](LICENSE), which allows you to redistribute and modify the code with moderate limitations.

 ## Intro